+Hello, my name is Jamey.
 Three concepts guide my work and life.
 'Ahimsa' is the pursuit of a life of non-violence.
 'Sadhana' is one's personal path.
-'Seva' is easily understood as selfless service.
-To reflect and pursue any one of these ancient Sanskrit thoughts leads into the others.
+'Seva' is understood as selfless service.
+To reflect and pursue any one of these Sanskrit thoughts leads to the others.
 I regularly consider these three wisdoms in order to steer through life and find fulfillment.

-Holistic veganism is my phrasing to describe stewardship towards others, the planet, and care for one’s self.
+Holistic veganism is my phrasing to describe stewardship towards others, and the planet, and care for one’s self.
 (See the 'About holistic veganism' page to know more.)
+Conceptually, I don't believe it is difficult to understand.
 Personally, it is a struggle and a work in progress.
-I come from a lot of privilege, I used to have a lot more competition inside of myself, I had a tendency to be crude and hypersexual, and I am as ignorant about myself as each of us are.
-To make sadhana, seva, and ahimsa the aims in my life is to review each of those portions of myself and to learn about who I am and what I can do to create a sustainable world with humans involved.
+I come from a lot of privilege, I used to have a lot more competition inside of myself, I had a tendency to be crude, and I was/am as ignorant about myself as each of us is.
+To make sadhana, seva, and ahimsa the aims in my life are to review each of those portions of myself and to learn about who I am and what I can do to create a sustainable world.
 Holistic veganism is my way to manifest all of this.

 I am available for talks on anything written or said on this site or the Facebook page.
 Food, transportation, and housing are all that may be required to have me speak, sometimes less.
-I have lived entirely on donations since 2008 and do so to reflect my views on non-violence and co-operation.
+I have lived entirely on donations since 2008 and do so to reflect my views on non-violence and cooperation.
 Donations are appreciated but not required to host a talk.
-(If you'd care to help with a donation, please click on the Patreon button now.)
+(If you'd care to help with a donation, please find me on Patreon under the name Holistic Veganism.)

 Talks are typically in a dialogue style, where any participant may share knowledge.
 1-2 hours is an optimal amount of time but this is flexible.
 The length of time reflects the dialogue format and group participation.
 Presentations can be made upon request.